murundb/murundb.github.io/docs/kinematics/angular_velocity.md

 \end{align} \label{3.9}
 $$

-which was derived earlier in axis-angle representation.
+which is the solution to Poisson's equation and was derived in Lie theory section.

 Note that if the above steps are repeated under the assumption that $F_\beta$ is rotating and $F_\alpha$ is stionary, the result
 $\dot{\mathbf{R}}^\alpha_\beta = -\mathbf{R}^\alpha_\beta \boldsymbol{\Omega}^\beta_{\beta \alpha}$ is obtained.
 However, the results are equivalent.
 In general: